fusky-labs/searchpets/README.md

 - `scripts` - Automated Bash scripts to bulk install Python and Node packages and for deployment from the server

-## Infrastructure

-The front-end is written in Next.js + TypeScript;
-with Tailwind CSS.
-While the back-end is written in Python with a lightweight and fast web framework, FastAPI - the database is powered by Redis.

-The infrastructure is being hosted from Linode and Netlify then delivered through the interwebs with Cloudflare.

 ## Running the app locally

 ### Prerequisites